jinan2025-neo/trafficLightModbusServer/Remonte-server-Pi/README.md

 ## Introduction
-This web app provide a dashboard for the Lego city's traffic light system to both monitoring the coil states and also allowed to switch between the rush mode and unrush mode (default is unrush).
+This web app provide a dashboard for the Lego city's traffic light system to both monitoring the coil states on the remote OpenPLC Runtime and also allowed to switch between the rush mode and unrush mode (default is unrush) and to turn on/off the traffic lights.

 ## Quick Setup